 Pumping-Out and Filling the Laser Tube

 1. Before you begin, ask a GSI or staff for help.
 The pumping system is a molecular sieve; no cold trap of liquid Nitrogen (LN2) is used.
 The molecular sieve keeps oil from migrating up into the laser system as you pump.
 Always keep a vacuum on the laser tube when not in use.
 There may be moisture in the laser tube that would cause the pressure to be affected making it difficult to pump down properly.
-Note we this is a gas flowing system.
-Gas flows into Green top valve #3 and Black metering valve #1, (Note the metering valve is always open a small amount, you can not close it, it meters the gas flow) at the end of the Laser Table nearest the door, to the laser and then through #6 to the vacuum system.
+Note this is a gas flowing system.
+See Figure 3 above Gas flows into Green top valve #3 and Black metering valve #1, (Note the metering valve is always open a small amount, you can not close it, it meters the gas flow) at the end of the Laser Table nearest the door, to the laser and then through #6 to the vacuum system.
 The vacuum goes to the #6 valve (see Fig 3), vary the metering valve #1 (this valve never closes it is always in some open condition) and Vacuum valve #6 opening to regulate the pressure flow.
 This metering valve does not close and is used to regulate the pressure gas flow to the laser.
 When the valves are all the way in (turned clockwise) they are closed.
 NOT The metering valve it is always open a little.
 As you back out the screws (by turning them counter-clockwise), gas flows.

 2. Note you should look at the hook up for the vacuum system for the CO2 laser.
 There has been changes and we use a flowing gas system.
 We first want to flush the system.
 Make sure that all valves are closed including the GAS TANK VALVE.
 Make sure the pump is turned on.
 Then open valve #3 and then the vacuum valve #6.
 (This cleans anything out of the gas tank regulator.)
 Then open valve #1 more to clean out the laser tube.